William Wilkie: Works and reputation

 In 1757 Wilkie published in nine books The Epigoniad, based on the fourth book of the Iliad and written in heroic couplets like Alexander Pope's Homer.
 To a second edition in 1759 he appended an ingenious apologetic "Dream in the manner of Spenser".
 This edition gained warm praise for The Epigoniad from David Hume, in a letter to The Critical Review, complaining that the journal had unduly depreciated the poem when first published.
 He gains a mention from a character in Tobias Smollett's epistolary novel The Expedition of Humphry Clinker as one of Scotland's "many authors of the first distinction... as agreeable in conversation as they are instructive and entertaining in their writings."
 In 1768 Wilkie published a small volume of 16 fables in iambic tetrameter reminiscent of John Gay, with a "Dialogue between the Author and a Friend" in heroics.
-The 16th, "The Hare and the Partan" (i. e. crab), is in Scottish Midlothian dialect.
+The 16th, "The Hare and the Partan" (i. e. crab), is in Midlothian Scots.

 Seen by contemporaries as very able, Wilkie impressed and shocked them.
 On meeting him at Alexander Carlyle's in 1759, Charles Townshend commented that no man of his acquaintance "approached so near the two extremes of a god and a brute."
 Credited with parsimony, Wilkie said he had learned economy by having "shaken hands with poverty up to the very elbow."
 On his death he left an estate worth £3,000.